marlon-araujo/marlon-araujo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on L8
-- 🌱 I’m currently learning Secret's Wars
+- 🌱 I’m currently learning React Native
 - 💬 Ask me about PHP/Codeigniter
 - 📫 How to reach me: 18 99632.1121 🔥